NickGrunert/master-thesis/modules/05_SAM.typ

       box(figure(image("../data/6/18/sam/surface_dilution.png")), clip: true, width: 100%, inset: (bottom: -0.6in, top: -0.75in, right: -0.7in, left: -1.0in)),
       box(figure(image("../data/6/8/sam/surface_dilution.png")), clip: true, width: 100%, inset: (bottom: -0.2in, top: -0.4in, right: -0.7in, left: -1.0in)),
       caption: [
-        Impact of Filtering or Dilution on the Generated Segmentations.
+        Impact of filtering or dilution on the generated segmentations ],
-      ],
       label: <fig:sam:dilution>,
     )